Songs From the Shed

 We have a love affair with awesome things that come from simple places.
 Every Olympics there is a story of an athlete who comes from a modest background.
 A person with a dream to be an Olympian but who does not have access to high tech training facilities.
 So they make due with what they have in the environment in which they live and manage to make it big.
 Against the odds.
 We never want these stories to stop coming.
 In part they are a validation of the human spirit.
 If there is a will there is a way.

 These stories are also a reassuring reminder that maybe there is a touch of magic in these places where great things start.
-Something intangible, that science can’t explain, and that just needs be accepted.
+Something intangible, that science can’t explain, and that just needs to be accepted.
 It leaves us to scan the horizon with a hopeful eye knowing there are more magical places out there waiting to be discovered.

-Five minutes from junction 20 of the M5 in England is a small garden shed that has become a place of pilgrimage for musicians.
+Five minutes from junction 20 off the M5 in England is a small garden shed that has become a place of pilgrimage for musicians.
 Musical cubs and famous veterans are all making their way to an aging shack near the west coast of England to record an acoustic session in a space that is not much bigger than a child’s bedroom.

 Earl initially deployed decidedly low tech gear to capture the musical sessions.
 A midrange Canon video camera to record audio and video combined with a common sense approach to placement of the musical instruments.
 Louder elements in the back, softer ones up front.
 Later Earl started to experiment with nicer cameras with better microphones, but, ironically, they were too clean.
-There was a warmth lost with the better equipment.
+A warmth was lost with the better equipment.
 When Earl investigated further he found that the older microphone technology of his original camera is not as sensitive.
 It also doesn’t try to electronically compensate for the acoustics of ambient surroundings.
 It was almost as if acoustics of the shed itself was dictating the terms in which music could be played and recorded within its walls.

 Not one to change what was working, Earl scoured Ebay for additional cameras like the one that he owned to have as backup.
 The simpler, lo-fi camera was clearly a critical part of the formula for recording in the shed.

-Jon Earl doesn’t get paid for the 30–35 hours a week that are required to manage the responsibilities of the shed.
+Jon Earl doesn’t get paid for the 30-35 hours a week that are required to manage the responsibilities of the shed.
 It’s a labor of love that he does on top of his full time day job.
-Earl said his wife is understanding of the commitment, most of the time.
-When a session contains a lot of musicians tramping around the garden and walking into the house to use the facilities, Mrs. Earl has been known to occasionally raise an eye brow in the direction of her husband.
+Earl said his wife is understanding of the commitment…most of the time.
+When a session contains a lot of musicians around the garden and walking into the house to use the facilities, Mrs. Earl has been known to occasionally raise an eye brow in the direction of her husband.
 However, Earl maintains that that only happens on rare occasion.

 Songs from the Shed now enjoys a world wide audience along with a loyal community that gather around the web site.
 I asked Mr. Earl why he thought that musicians like playing in the shed so much.
 He told me that it was the simplicity of it, show up and play.
 A notion is bolstered by Alabama 3′s lead singer Larry Love when he opened his session saying, “…I would like to say to young people everywhere get off you garage band, get off your Pro Tools, get off your cubies, get off your logic, get down to the shed to do some real deal ’cause that’s where the front line people are hanging out.”

 I asked Mr. Earl if he had any criteria for choosing which bands get to play in the shed.
 He said that it’s an organic process.
 The band has to have something that he likes and they have to be able to perform their music acoustically.
 “Any favorites,” I asked.
-His answer started diplomatically and then voice got a little more` excited.
+His answer started diplomatically and then voice got a little more excited.
 “I love the band Alabama 3, and when I got to record their session, I felt like I fulfilled what I set out to do.”

 Good acoustic music recorded simply in a uncomplicated environment.
 That’s the allure that drives musicians to play at the shed.
 It is a precious oasis from our over produced, technology saturated world.
 A place where raw talent reigns in a location that was discovered to have just a little magic.